zulc22/800bros/README.txt

       Written in 6502 assembler, compiled with ASM6.

-            Under the Unlicense (see LICENSE).
+            Under the 0BSD License (see LICENSE).

 The game is alpha-quality and is nowhere near playable or complete yet, so don't expect much.
 I'll probably abandon